zhangyihome/code-push-cli/cli/README.md

 #### Package parameter

 You can specify either a single file (e.g. a JS bundle for a React Native app), or a path to a directory (e.g. the /platforms/ios/www folder for a Cordova app).
 You don't need to zip up multiple files or directories in order to deploy those changes.
 The CLI will automatically zip them for you.

-#### Minimum app version parameter
+#### App store version parameter

 This specifies what the minimum app store version the code you are pushing depends on.
 This is important if your JavaScript/etc. takes a dependency on a new capabilitiy of the native side of your app (e.g. a Cordova plugin), and therefore, requires the user to update to the latest version from the app store.

 #### Deployment name parameter

 This specifies which deployment you want to deploy the update.
 This defaults to "Staging", but when you're ready to deploy to "Production", or one of your own custom deployments, just explicitly set this argument.

 *NOTE: The parameter can be set using either "--deploymentName" or "-d".*

 #### Description parameter

 This provides an optional "change log" for the deployment.
 The value is simply roundtripped to the client so that when the update is detected, your app can choose to display it to the end-user.

 *NOTE: This parameter can be set using either "--description" or "-desc"*